hci-lab-um/gleyed-ahead/README.md

-# Swift-ahead
+# Gleyed-ahead
-Swift-ahead - swipe-typing for eye-based interaction with type ahead functionality
+Gleyed-ahead - swipe-typing for eye-based interaction with type ahead functionality

 This project was developed at the University of Malta (HCI Lab) by Karen Dimech and Bernine Caruana under the supervision of Chris Porter.